-Because it's more than just getting the words right!
+Because good German translation means more than just getting the words right!

-When it comes to producing good German language translations, understanding German culture and traditions is almost as important as understanding the German language itself.
+When it comes to producing a good German translation, understanding German culture and traditions is almost as important as understanding the German language itself.

 A bit of an overstatement?